LHgithuber/Fintech_Practice/README.md

 * changes made this afternoon 10 Sep
 * changes made on GitHub and I want to see it on VSCODE
 * changes No 2 I want to see on VSCODE
+* changes No 3 I want to see on GitHub